teletrace/teletrace/website/docs/concepts/glossary.md

 The collector supports a wide variety of input formats, possible processors, and a wide variety of exporters, and can be further extended using plugins.

+A custom build of the OpenTelemetry Collector which can change the bundled plugins (add new ones / remove unused ones) is called a _Distro_.

 ### Resource

 Captures information about the entity for which telemetry is recorded.